JSBmanD/docs/pages/partner-management/configuring-postbacks.md

 ![image](/_assets/img/pages/partner-management/postback-disable.gif)

+[block:callout]
+{
+  "type": "info",
-!!! info "Automated Postback Clean Up"
+  "title": "Automated Postback Clean Up",
-	Branch runs weekly jobs to disable all non-functioning postbacks.
-Any postback that has failed consistently over the last 7 days - throwing only 400/500s - will be automatically disabled.
+  "body": "Branch runs weekly jobs to disable all non-functioning postbacks.
+Any postback that has failed consistently over the last 7 days - throwing only 400/500s - will be automatically disabled."
+}
+[/block]

 ### Deleting